Skip to content

 How long until you’d notice anything?

 Reported clarity and energy changes often appear within the first several days to a couple of weeks; effects people describe on skin, inflammation, or body composition are slower and far more individual.
+One thing you will never notice is autophagy itself — there is no sensation, no app, and no home test for it, and even in research settings it requires a biopsy or isolated blood cells to estimate indirectly.
+Anyone telling you that you have “hit autophagy” at a particular hour is describing a feeling, not a measurement.
 Bear in mind much of the loudest “results” talk online runs well ahead of what controlled evidence shows.

 Is a daily 16:8 or 18:6 window sustainable?